-The LJAGP fee waiver program is intended to provide applicants and license holders that also have a valid state provisional license with the ability to use LJAGP funding to pay for local permitting fees directly related to obtaining and maintaining all license and permitting requirements, CEQA compliance, environmental compliance and mitigation measures including water conservation and water quality protection measures.
+The LJAGP fee relief program is intended to assist State provisional licensees in meeting annual license requirements by providing LJAGP funding to pay for local permitting fees directly related to CEQA compliance and review, environmental compliance and mitigation measures including water conservation and water quality protection measures.
 Such fees may include but are not limited to:

-- 1. Special Inspection Fees if one or more additional inspections are necessary to complete environmental and performance standard review. - 2.
-County fees for all related permits and licenses including but not limited to: building permits, grading permits, scale certification, local minimum taxes (necessary in order for licensee to be issued local license or renewal license), environmental health permit fees, air quality fees, planning permits (administrative permits).
+- Special Inspection Fees if one or more additional inspections are necessary to complete environmental and performance standard review. - 2.
+County fees for all CEQA compliance and review including but not limited to grading permits, environmental health permit fees, air quality fees, planning permits (administrative or use permits), or other CEQA related projects as approved by the MCD. - 3.
+State or local commercial cannabis application or license fee relief are strictly prohibited.